Tree automata and pigeonhole classes of matroids: I: Characterising automatic classes

 The branch-width of a matroid is equal to the branch-width of its dual \cite[Proposition 14.2.3]{Oxl11}.
 Hence

 We have just shown that any matroid in this class has decomposition-width at most $\rho^{*}(\lambda)$, and this establishes the result. \end{proof}

-We have not proved \Cref{dynamo} without relying on \Cref{mtheorem1}.
+We do not know of a proof of \Cref{dynamo} that does not rely on \Cref{mtheorem1}.
 We do not know if the dual of a strongly pigeonhole class must be strongly pigeonhole, but we conjecture that this is the case.

 \begin{conjecture} Let \mcal{M} be a strongly pigeonhole class of matroids.
 Then $\{M^{*}\colon M\in\mcal{M}\}$ is strongly pigeonhole. \end{conjecture}